Analyst-Idris/Nova-Retail-Solutions-Microsoft-Excel/README.md

 **Extracting Date Attributes** – The Date column was transformed to extract meaningful time-based insights:

-1. Year – Transactions were categorized by year (e.g., 2023, 2024) to track annual sales trends.
+**1. Year** – Transactions were categorized by year (e.g., 2023, 2024) to track annual sales trends.

 **2. Month** – Sales were aggregated by month (e.g., January, February) to analyze monthly sales trends and identify peak and low-performing months.